Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 First, How to Protect Yourself

-Navigating the world of SEO (and/or SEM) can seem complicated, due to aggressive sales and the potential for deception, but it is manageable.
+Navigating the world of SEO can seem complicated, due to aggressive sales and the potential for deception, but it is manageable.
 First and foremost, arm yourself with knowledge.

 • Educate yourself: Before signing up for SEO tools or courses that you likely don’t need, first study SEO basics on your own.
 If hiring, familiarize yourself with the process of vetting and hiring SEOs.
 Learn about common SEO misconceptions.

 • Focus on quality: Trustworthy digital marketing professionals will prioritize personal interactions to genuinely understand and serve your needs.
 Beware of those offering email-only interactions—these groups are only interested in sales.
-And remember, everything published should be high-quality, helpful content.
+Read their marketing blog, do they publish high-quality, helpful content?

-• Ask questions: When hiring, inquire about an agency’s strategies and past results.
-If they’re legitimate, they’ll be transparent and eager to share their methodologies.
+• Ask questions: When hiring, inquire about an agency’s approach, strategies, and past results.
+If they’re legitimate, they’ll be transparent and eager to share with you.
 See our suggested questions to ask SEOs.

 🚩 Red Flags Indicating SEO Scams or Bad SEO